 => Meanwhile click here to check all the tutorials we already posted in this series.

-I tried to cover all aspects in broader view and use my own experience to write this tutorial.
+I tried to cover all aspects in a broader view and use my own experience to write this tutorial.
 If you feel that I missed something important or some portion of this tutorial needs a little more explanation, please ask me in the comments section.
 I would love to answer your queries.